pftf/RPi4/Readme.md

   to go to `Device Manager` → `Raspberry Pi Configuration` → `Advanced Settings` in the UEFI settings.

-* You will __NOT__ get wireless networking in Windows...
+* There is __NO__ WiFi support in Windows at the moment.

 * Be very mindful that not everything you want can be solved through a UEFI firmware update.
-Especially, some elements to make an OS fully functional do require an OS update, an OS workaround (such as the one mentioned above) or new OS drivers, which are beyond the scope of this project.
+Especially, some elements to make an OS fully functional do require an OS update, an OS workaround or new OS drivers, such as the ones mentioned above, which are beyond the scope of this project.

 * This firmware was built from the